Sesame: Trade

+Nutrition

+Composition

+Dried whole sesame seeds are 5% water, 23% carbohydrates, 50% fat, and 18% protein (table).
+In a reference amount of 100 g, dried sesame seeds supply 570 calories of food energy, and are a rich source (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals, such as calcium, iron, and magnesium (all 75% or more of the DV, table).

 The byproduct that remains after oil extraction from sesame seeds, also called sesame oil meal, is rich in protein (35–50%) and is used as feed for poultry and livestock.

 As many seeds do, whole sesame seeds contain a significant amount of phytic acid, which is considered an antinutrient in that it binds to certain nutritional elements consumed at the same time, especially minerals, and prevents their absorption by carrying them along as they pass through the small intestine.
 Heating and cooking reduce the amount of the acid in the seeds.
+The seeds contain the lignans sesamolin, sesamin, pinoresinol, and lariciresinol.

 Health effects

 A meta-analysis showed that sesame consumption produced small reductions in both systolic and diastolic blood pressure; another demonstrated improvement in fasting blood glucose and hemoglobin A1c.
 Sesame oil studies reported a reduction of oxidative stress markers and lipid peroxidation.

+Possible harms

 Allergy

 Sesame can trigger the same allergic reactions, including anaphylaxis, as seen with other food allergens.
 A cross-reactivity exists between sesame and peanuts, hazelnuts and almonds.
 In addition to food products derived from sesame seeds, such as tahini and sesame oil, persons with sesame allergies are encouraged to be aware of foods that may contain sesame, such as baked goods.
 In addition to food sources, individuals allergic to sesame have been warned that a variety of non-food sources may also trigger a reaction to sesame, including cosmetics and skin-care products.

-Prevalence of sesame allergy is on the order of 0.1-0.2%, but higher in countries in the Middle East and Asia where consumption is more common as part of traditional diets.
+Prevalence of sesame allergy is on the order of 0.1–0.2%, but higher in countries in the Middle East and Asia where consumption is more common as part of traditional diets.
 In the United States, sesame allergy possibly affects 1.5 million individuals.

-Canada requires sesame labeling as an allergen.
-In the European Union, identifying the presence of sesame, along with 13 other foods, either as an ingredient or unintended contaminant in packaged food is compulsory.
-In the US, the "FASTER Act" was passed in April 2021, stipulating that labeling be mandatory, to be in effect January 1, 2023, making it the ninth required food ingredient.
+Canada requires sesame to be labelled as an allergen.
+In the European Union, identifying the presence of sesame, along with 13 other foods, either as an ingredient or an unintended contaminant in packaged food is compulsory.
+In the United States, the FASTER Act mandated labeling from 2023.